In 2019, Resolve to Make Recovery a Lifelong Commitment

 Of course, it does.
 Congratulations, you made it through the holidays without a drink or a drug.
-Early recovery is tough enough without the added pressure of the holidays,
+Early recovery is robust enough without the added pressure of the holidays,

-This year make a commitment to stay focused on your recovery.
-You can create a plan to make your plan for recovery to fire like a fine-tuned motor.
-Use your plan to reach new highs without the obsession to use.
+This year commit to staying focused on your recovery.
+You can create a plan to make your plan for improvement to fire like a fine-tuned motor.
+Use your program to reach new highs without the obsession to use.